Skip to main content

 }

-The above code defines a variable containing a list of client names, and uses the for_each meta-argument to iterate through the list and create corresponding user accounts in your Files.com site.
-The value for each client in the variable is used for the name, company, and username of the user account.
+The code above defines a variable containing a list of client names.
+It uses the for_each meta-argument to iterate through the list and create corresponding user accounts on your Files.com site.
+The value for each client in the variable becomes the name, company, and username of the user account.
 For the username, the value is converted to lower case and any spaces are replaced with an underscore.

 Create Client Folder

-We want our client folders to be placed within the /Medicare/Clients/ folder of our site.
-A best practice in Terraform is to ensure that all dependencies, including the existence of parent folders in the hierarchy, are managed by Terraform.
-This helps mitigate later issues when Terraform is used to modify or remove existing resources.
+Client folders go inside the /Medicare/Clients/ folder of the site.
+A Terraform best practice is to have Terraform manage all dependencies, including the existence of parent folders in the hierarchy.
+This avoids issues later when Terraform modifies or removes existing resources.

 # Create top level folder for Medicare